EranOfek/AstroPack/matlab/doc/markdown_guide.md

-# Heading 1
+# Heading 1 - Markdown Brief for MLX.

+This is a simple text line.
 Some test, will be splitted to lines automatically until an empty line is reached.

+New paragraph.

 ## Heading 2 - Formatting